Information Systems Management (ISM)

 Prerequisite(s): ISM 525* or MIS 525*

-ISM 575 Information Management 3 Credit Hours
+ISM 575 Information and Database Management 3 Credit Hours

 This course examines the basic concepts of information management for business organizations.
 Database systems are examined as a key tool for managing information.
 The goal of this course is to provide adequate technical detail while emphasizing the organizational and implementation issues relevant to the management of computerized information in an organizational environment.
 Topics include data modeling, database design, data definition and manipulation languages, database administration, data standards and policies, data, quality, data integration, data warehousing and data mining.